-Here’s a sensational low carb, low calorie, low fat, low sugar and gluten free take on bruschetta.
+Here’s a sensational low carb, low calorie, low fat, low sugar and gluten-free take on bruschetta.
 And, it’s drop dead delicious!!!
 One of my favorite appetizers.
 So easy to pull together, these little gems are so versatile.
 They also make a yummy snack, side vegetable or even a meatless meal.
 Guaranteed to be a huge hit!
-Each skinny piece has just 23 calories, 1 gram of fat and 0 Weight Watchers POINTS PLUS!
-Eat 2 and it still has only 46 calories, 1 gram of fat and 1 Weight Watchers POINTS PLUS.
-Of course, if you’re serving as the main course you’ll probably want at least 4 of them.
+Each skinny piece has just 23 calories, 1 gram of fat and 1 Weight Watchers Freestyle SmartPoints!
+Eat 2 and it still has only 46 calories, 1 gram of fat and 1 Weight Freestyle Watchers SmartPoints.
+Of course, if you’re serving as the main course you will probably want at least 4 of them.

 Prep Time 10 minutes

 Olive oil spray

 A little salt and pepper

 2 cups grape or cherry tomatoes, sliced in half or fours

 8 teaspoons Parmesan cheese (for Paleo, leave off cheese)